avakn5/BPE_From_Stratch_CS336_Stanford/README.md

 # CS336 Spring 2025 Assignment 1: BPE Implementation from Scratch

-Personal implementation/solution of a BPE from scratch, following the assignment handout at cs336_spring2025_assignment1_basics.pdf
+This repository contains my implementation of Byte Pair Encoding (BPE) from scratch for CS336 — Spring 2025 Assignment 1, based on the provided assignment handout (cs336_spring2025_assignment1_basics.pdf).

-BPE (Byte-Pair Encoding) is a popular tokenizer adapted to word tokenization by "Neural Machine Translation of Rare Words with Subword Units".
-It is a data compression technique that iteratively replaces the most frequent pair of characters in a sequence with a single, unused byte.
+Byte Pair Encoding is a subword tokenization algorithm originally adapted for NLP by Sennrich et al., Neural Machine Translation of Rare Words with Subword Units (2016).
+It works by iteratively replacing the most frequent pair of symbols in the text with a new symbol, effectively building a vocabulary that balances character-level and word-level representations.

-The following implementation is trained on TinyStories data.

-Comments useful to comprehension were voluntarily kept in the repo.
+** The codebase includes extensive inline comments to aid understanding of the BPE implementation. **

 ### Download the TinyStories data and a subsample of OpenWebText